ubccr/ccrdocs/pages/hpc/login.md

 > Agent pid 12345
 ```

-3. Add your SSH private key to the ssh-agent.
-If you created your key with a
-   different name use the correct path to your key.
-You will be prompted to
-   enter your passphrase for the key:
+3. Add your SSH private key to the ssh-agent using the command below.
+If you created your key with a different name or location, use the correct path and filename to your private key.
+You will be prompted to enter your passphrase for the key.
+NOTE: The SSH key passphrase is NOT your CCR password.
+This is the passphrase you set when [creating your SSH key pair](#generate-new-ssh-key):
 ```bash
 $ ssh-add ~/.ssh/id_ed25519
 ```